 Aside from the characteristic meow and other vocalizations, moving the tail is one of the subtler ways that cats can communicate with their fellow kitties and their human friends.
 Unfortunately, deciphering the real message behind a particular feline tail movement can be tricky.
 Consider, for instance, the tail-flicking behavior in cats.
 These are very subtle movements that many pet parents can overlook.
 They can mean a playful mood or a kitty that is in idle mode.
-For some it can be a sign of an impending aggression.
+For some, it can be a sign of impending aggression.
 There are other possible explanations as to why our feline friends flick their tails.

 Getting to Know the Feline Tail

 Before we get down to the possible reasons for this peculiar feline behavior, let’s first have an idea as to the structure and function of the kitty’s tail.

 On average, female cats can have a tail that is about 9.9 inches long.
 Their male counterparts have longer tails, about 11 inches on the average.

 A cat’s tail is like a natural extension of its backbone or spine.
 It consists of about 19 to 23 spinal bones or vertebrae.
 A network of tendons, ligaments, and muscles hold these bones together.
 As the muscles contract, the tail accomplishes a particular movement.
 The tip of the cat’s tail contains more muscles than the other sections of this appendage.
 It is because of this unique structure of the feline tail that allows the cat to make very fine and precise movements such as tail-flicking.

 Initiating these movements or contractions is the function of nerves that originate from the feline spinal cord.
 Receiving motor impulses from the brain, the spinal cord conveys these messages to the nerves that supply the muscles of the feline tail.
 This initiates muscle contractions, allowing the cat to move its tail.